comfycoder/camp-comfy-host/README.md

 npm install

-## Build the Angular application
+## Add your Angular application

-npm run build:prod
+Copy your "built" Angular application from the angular project "dist" folder to the ASP.NET Core web app "wwwroot" folder.

 ## Run the AP.NET Core application